-The conference will include keynotes, accepted talks, poster sessions, birds-of-a-feather meetups, exhibitors, and plenty of networking opportunities.
+The conference will include keynotes and accepted talks, poster sessions, demos, birds-of-a-feather meetups, exhibitors, and plenty of networking opportunities.
 There will also be three days of pre-conference activities, including hackathons and training.
 If you work in data-intensive biomedical research, there is no better place than GCC2016 to present your work and to learn from others.

 The keynote speaker will be Dr. Yoav Gilad, a professor of human genetics at the University of Chicago.
 Dr. Gilad will speak on genomic variation and the impact of regulatory variation from RNA to protein.
 The Gilad Lab works to understand the genetic architecture of gene regulation and how differences in gene regulation affect complex phenotypes, including human diseases, using large gene regulatory datasets from primates.